Level 5 Drywall Finish, What You Need to Know

 The end result is drywall with a smooth, uniform surface that looks great under any conditions, such as severe lighting conditions, shadows, or high gloss paint.

 There is also no chance of fasteners and screw heads showing through the paint.
-The finished level 5 surface will be ready for wall coverings or final decoration.
+The finished level 5 surface will be ready for wall coverings, paint, or final decoration.

 Another way of looking at a Level 5 drywall finish is a skim coat of drywall mud, or joint compound, completely covering a typical Level 4 finish.